-The private Outdoor Buddies campground located at Tarryall State Wildlife Area is available to youth groups including (but not limited to) Boy Scouts, Girl Scouts, church groups, boys clubs, girls clubs, at-risk youth organizations, and others.
-On-site equipment includes teepees, tents, canoes, fishing and archery equipment, and camping supplies.
-Qualified instructors and counselors can be provided by request.
+The private Outdoor Buddies campground located at Tarryall State Wildlife Area is available to youth groups.
+These groups include (but are not limited to) Boy Scouts, Girl Scouts, church groups, boys clubs, girls clubs, at-risk youth organizations, and others.

 Outdoor Buddies Youth Programs: